 You can apply to switch Medigap plans anytime throughout the year, but unless you are still within your one-time Open Enrollment Period has ended, you will most likely have to go through medical underwriting.

 If you conclude that your plan’s upcoming changes won’t affect you much, you can let your plan automatically renew.
 However, if the explanation of changes worries you, working with a Medicare broker like Boomer Benefits can help.

-We are able to look through multiple Medicare Advantage and Part D plans from several insurance carriers.
+We are able to look through multiple Medicare Advantage plans from several insurance carriers.
 This way you are able to review all the price quotes from one place.

 An even better benefit when enrolling through Boomer Benefits is our Client Service Team.
 Our Client Service Team is a completely free service we offer to all of our clients.
 Whenever you have problems with doctor offices, coverage issues, or pretty much anything else dealing with your Medicare plan, our Client Service Team will be ready to assist you.